open-contracting/credere-backend/README.md

 - FACEBOOK_LINK -> link to OCP Facebook account
 - TWITTER_LINK -> link to OCP Twitter account
 - LINK_LINK -> link to (Pending to define)
-- TEST_MAIL_RECEIVER -> email used to send invitations when fetching new awards (Will be removed)
+- TEST_MAIL_RECEIVER -> email used to send invitations when fetching new awards (Will be removed
+- DAYS_TO_ERASE_BORROWERS_DATA -> The number of days to wait before deleting borrower data
+- DAYS_TO_CHANGE_TO_LAPSED -> The number of days to wait before changing the status of an application to 'Lapsed'

 You should configure the pre-commit for the repo one time